 AI makes this process a lot easier by analyzing the photographs scientists gather.
 By measuring and making calculations, AI can quickly identify subtle differences in the pattern of spots, the ridges of a fin or tail fluke, or ear outlines on an animal to distinguish one individual from another.

 But it isn’t just scientists’ photographs that AI is looking at.
 Wildbook, an organization using technology and data science to combat extinction, is creating tools to gather information about animal species from social media sites.
 One example is a bot they created to crawl YouTube searching for videos of whale sharks.
 Most of these videos are uploaded by unsuspecting tourists or local scuba divers simply wanting to share their encounters, but Wildbook’s bot can use images from the videos to identify whale sharks by their spots.
 The bots pull location data and time stamps from the videos as well and enter this information into Wildbooks’ database Wildbook for Whale Sharks.
 This information helps scientists gain a greater understanding of the size of whale shark populations, as well as their migratory patterns.
-The real value of this is that these bots can find animal sightings that researchers never would because of lack of funding or logistical challenges.
+The real benefit is that this AI helps conservationists find animal sightings that researchers never would find on their own because of lack of funding or logistical challenges.
 The bots can do this quickly, too, combing through 30 videos daily.
 And the more the bots work, the faster they become.

 Open Databases And Citizen-Scientists